matheesha20/Idiot-AI/README.md

 **You**: "Tell me about Apple company"

 **F-1**: "Ugh, fine.
 Apple's doing their usual thing - they just announced some new iPhone nonsense and their stock is around $180.
-They're still making ridiculous amounts of money selling overpriced gadgets to people who think they need the latest shiny thing."
+They're still making ridiculous amounts of money selling overpriced gadgets to people who think they need the latest shiny object..."

 ### Financial Query